 A Brief History of USB-C

 Debuting in 2014, the USB-C standard evolved from a group of contributors, including 18 Apple employees.
 There’s a perception that Apple doesn’t play well with others, which is undeserved.
-The original iMac was actually the first computer that offered USB ports, back when PCs still had parallel and serial interfaces.
+The original iMac was the first computer to offer USB ports, back when PCs still had parallel and serial interfaces.

 USB-C vs. Lightning

 |2024 EU Legal Status||X|

 Although Apple contributed to the development of USB-C, it’s not the same thing as Lightning.
 The most obvious difference is that Lightning ports are smaller.
 This gives Apple an advantage.
 They can make slimmer devices.

 Lightning may also be more durable than USB-C. With Lightning, the connecting tabs are on the cable itself.
 USB-C has connecting tabs on the port.
 Since these tabs are possible points of failure, Lightning ports are more durable.
 If you happen to break the tabs on a Lightning cable, it’s easily remedied by replacing the cable.
 If they break on a USB-C port, the port on the device must be replaced.
 This is a huge difference in durability.

 A USB-C port features a slim silicon wafer in the center.
 Although durability will vary by manufacturer, this is a likely point of failure.
 If you plug a Lightning cable into a USB-C port, damaging the digital contact points is possible.
 Given that an Apple customer must now manage two port architectures, it’s all the more likely.